postmanlabs/labs-docs/v6/postman/launching_postman/installation_and_updates.md

 ##### **Windows installation**

    *   Download the setup file
    *   Run the installer

 ##### **Linux installation**

    * Installation on Linux can vary between distributions.
-For installation on Ubuntu, download and unzip the file, then double click on Postman to open the app.
+For installation on Ubuntu, first download and unzip the file.
+And then create a desktop file by name postman.desktop.

+   To create a desktop file, follow as illustrated below:

+   1. cat  > ~/.local/share/applications/postman.desktop
+      [Desktop Entry]<br>
+      Encoding=UTF-8<br>
+      Name=Postman<br>
+      Exec=postman<br>
+      Icon=/<Your_Install_Dir>/Postman/app/resources/app/assets/icon.png<br>
+      Terminal=false<br>
+      Type=Application<br>
+      Categories=Development;<br>

+   2. Check your desktop and double-click the Postman icon

+   **Note:** Ensure you specify the icon path as illustrated above.
+Postman introduced another folder 'app', one level up to the resources folder which did not exist earlier.

 ### Postman Chrome app

 We recommend using the Postman native apps, but Postman is also available as a Chrome app.
 Read more about [why support for the Postman Chrome app is being deprecated](http://blog.getpostman.com/2017/03/14/going-native/).